aneeshnema/binge/README.md

 ![home page](images/Home-Page.png)

 # Features
 - Recommendations based on user as well as similar movies.
+Write reviews and give rating.

   ![similar movies](images/movie.png)

 - Follow users to see thier reviews in feed.

   ![feed](images/Feed.png)

 - Search movies and users (used flask-msearch)

   ![search](images/Search.png)

 - Admin view (localhost:5000/admin) (only accessible by user with `role='ADMIN'`)

   ![admin](images/admin.png)

 # Setup and Usage